 - often a recording fee for the notice of cancellation of the sale.

 Timeframe for reinstating a loan.
-Often, the deadline to reinstate a loan is 5:00 p.m. on the last business day before the sale date (but not in all cases).
+Sometimes, the deadline to reinstate a loan is 5:00 p.m. on the last business day before the sale date (but not always).
 However, it is risky to wait until the last minute to reinstate.
 If the funds are not delivered on time, the foreclosure sale will proceed.
 This means if there is a delay in courier service or a bank processing error, you could lose your home.
-If possible, present the funds in person to the proper contact (which will be designated in the reinstatement quote) well before the sale date.
+If possible, present the funds in person to the proper contact (which will be designated in the reinstatement quote) well before the deadline.
 Or, if you mail in your reinstatement funds, send the check via an overnight courier so that it can be tracked.

 Payoff to Avoid Foreclosure